Everyone, this is my mom, Agatha. (pronounced A Ga Tha, not Aye Gatha)

 original post is HERE

-Happy Mother’s Day to all the incredible moms that are here now, and those that we are remembering.
+Happy Mother’s Day to all the incredible moms that are here now, and those who we are remembering.

 What’s a favorite memory you have of your mom?